cozis/WL/README.md

 ### Conditional branches and loops

-As every other procedural language you can use if-else branches
+Like every other procedural language you can use if-else branches

 ```
 if 1 < 2: {